brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 * Remove the halt bit from the DHCSR register to start the processor again.
 We leave the MASKINT and DEBUGEN flags on, so this step amounts to writing a value of 0xA05F0009 to address 0xE000EDF0.
-* Poll the DHCSR register until the halt bit (bit 2) to turn on, indicating that the BKPT instruction has been hit and the processor is halted again.
+* Poll the DHCSR register until the halt bit (bit 2) turns on, indicating that the BKPT instruction has been hit and the processor is halted again.

 You are now at a deterministic breakpoint and ready to call another function.